Bealby/grandpas-pocket-watch-shop/README.md

 A contact information page to allow users to make enquiries regarding products and purchases will also be provided.
-Along with a Q&A Forum that registered users can use.
+Along with a repair and valuation service,

 ### Structure